sally358/dpfe/README.md

 added sally features:
 * strategy breakdown by hand types
-* drill exporter (i'll probably make it better one day for more customization)
+* drill exporter (i'll probably make it better one day for more customization and less ugly ui)

 ongoing updates:
 * icm support